Shop today's best Amazon laptop deals on Apple, Acer, Lenovo and more

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through the links below may earn us and our publishing partners a commission.

+Prime Day will wind down tonight, July 12!
 If you're looking to upgrade your tech for school or work, we've found the best Amazon Prime Day laptop deals to shop today.
-We're tracking all the best discounts during the Prime Day sale today, July 11 on Reviewed-approved laptops from Apple MacBooks to Lenovo Chromebooks.
+We're tracking all the best Prime Day discounts on Reviewed-approved laptops from Apple MacBooks to Lenovo Chromebooks.
 From powerful gaming laptops to compact computers that you can take on-the-go, check out the best Amazon deals below.

 Shop Amazon Prime Day laptop deals